svgaman/picoDb/README.md

 #### Run schema update automatically

-- The method "check()" executes all migrations until to reach the correct version number.
+- The method `check()` execute all migrations until the version specified
-- If we are already on the last version nothing will happen.
-- The schema version for the driver Sqlite is stored inside a variable (PRAGMA user_version)
-- You can use that with a dependency injection controller.
+- If an error occurs, the transaction is rollbacked

 Example: